 INFPs value authenticity.

 Because of INFP’s keenness to human behavior and body language, they effortlessly identify unusual patterns.
 They recognize when a person’s quieter than usual.
-Not necessarily that they know what the problem is, but they sense that something’s off.
+They may have no idea about the root problem, but they sense something’s off.

 Many INFPs are initially mistaken as dumb.
 Don’t you agree?
-And it’s an excruciating feeling!
+Dang.

-It’s hard to accept because INFP’s true nature lies in the analysis and seeking meaning out of the world.
-That isn’t a dumb thought process.
-INFPs always catch a thought – like a puzzle piece and they seek its place on the big picture.
+It’s excruciating because INFP’s true nature lies in analyzing and seeking meaning out of the world.
+It’s not a dumb thought process at all.
+INFPs always catch a thought like a puzzle piece and seek its place in the big picture.

 Albert Einstein quoted, “If you can’t explain it simply, you don’t understand it well enough.”